ModelInference/texada/README.md

 #### SPOT

-Download SPOT [here](http://spot.lip6.fr/wiki/GetSpot), and extract the file with:
+SPOT can be downloaded [here](http://spot.lip6.fr/wiki/GetSpot).
+Extract the file with:

     tar -zxvf spot-version.tar.gz

-To integrate with Texada, the location of SPOT headers will need to be inputted to uservars.mk (see "Building the project" below), so make note of where it is being extracted.
+To integrate with Texada, the location of SPOT headers and library will need to be inputted to uservars.mk (see "Building the project" below), so make note of where it is being extracted.

 Note that SPOT requires the installation of the [Boost](http://www.boost.org/) libraries.
 Its full functionality requires Python 2.0+ headers, but if these are not already installed, they can be omitted for the purposes of Texada.